-The economic wealth or well-being of a nation thus does not certainly rely upon the meagre ownership or possession of resources; the point is how these resources are utilized in causing a flow of manufacturing and how, as a result, income and wealth are caused from that procedure.
+The economic wealth or well-being of a nation thus does not certainly rely upon the meagre ownership or possession of resources; the point is how these resources are utilised in causing a flow of manufacturing and how, as a result, income and wealth are caused from that procedure.

 What are Final Goods?

-- Can be an individual or a firm and the commodities or service bought by that organization might be for end use or for the use in further manufacturing
+- Can be an individual or a firm and the commodities or service bought by that organisation might be for end-use or for the use in further manufacturing

 - When it is utilised in further manufacturing, it often loses its features as that specific commodity and is modified through a productive procedure into another commodity

 What are Consumer Goods?

 Out of the final goods, we can differentiate between consumption goods and capital goods.
 Goods such as food and clothing, services like recreation that are utilised when bought by their ultimate customers are called consumption goods or consumer goods.
 (This also incorporates services which are utilised, but for the benefit, we may term them as consumer goods)

 The above mentioned is the concept that is explained in detail about the Basic Concepts of Macroeconomics.
 To know more, stay tuned to BYJU’S.